Ultimate precision limit of noise sensing and dark matter search: Introduction

 Next, we consider measurement protocols.
 Although it has been shown~\cite{zheng2016accelerating,malnou2019,backes2021} that squeezed vacuum input improves the performance of homodyne measurement, our analyses show that protocols with homodyne detection are sub-optimal in general.
 Instead, a `nulling' measurement strategy based on squeezing and photon counting is optimal and beats the homodyne detection by orders of magnitude.
 For vacuum input, the nulling strategy simplifies to direct photon counting.
 In particular, when implemented ideally in the lossless case, it takes $15$dB of squeezing for a homodyne-based strategy to overcome the (photon counting) vacuum limit.

 Finally, we interpret our results in DM search in the setting of microwave haloscopes.
-We show that the total Fisher information is proportional to the previously well-accepted figure of merit---the scan rate~\cite{malnou2019,backes2021,brady2022entangled} in homodyne detection.
+We show that the total Fisher information is proportional to the previously well-accepted figure of merit---the scan rate \QZ{(information acquisition rate across all frequencies~\cite{malnou2019,backes2021,brady2022entangled})} in homodyne detection.
 Then, we recover squeezing's advantage over vacuum homodyne.
-However, we show that these strategies are below the vacuum-limit scan-rate (vacuum+photon counting), in the practical range of squeezing ($<20$dB).
-While an entanglement-assisted strategy based on TMSV enables optimal advantage over the vacuum limit at an arbitrary squeezing level, achievable with our nulling receiver based on photon counting.
-This provides a guideline for the next-generation haloscopes---developing good microwave photon counting measurement is of high priority; while more exotic quantum sources such as Gottesman–Kitaev–Preskill state~\cite{gottesman2001} are not necessary.
+However, we show that these strategies are below the vacuum-limit scan-rate (vacuum+photon counting), in the practical range of squeezing ($<20$dB). \QZ{In contrast,} an entanglement-assisted strategy based on TMSV enables optimal advantage over the vacuum limit at an arbitrary squeezing level, achievable with our nulling receiver based on photon counting.
+This provides a guideline for the next-generation haloscopes---developing good microwave photon counting measurement is of high priority; while more exotic quantum sources such as Gottesman–Kitaev–Preskill state~\cite{gottesman2001} are not necessary \QZ{since a simple TMSV state is optimal}.
 Our results can also apply to a sensor-network~\cite{brady2022entangled,brady2022entanglement}, all quantum advantages hold with an additional scaling advantage due to coherent signal processing.